-These terms and conditions apply to contracts concluded on or after 1 January, 2021.
-These terms and conditions are based on the mandatory provisions of Directive (EU) 2015/2302 of the European Parliament and of the Council on package travel and linked travel arrangements.
+These terms and conditions apply to contracts concluded on or after 1 January 2022.
+These terms and conditions are based on the mandatory provisions of Directive (EU) 2015/2302 of the European Parliament and the Council on package travel and linked travel arrangements.

-These terms and conditions apply to packages that cover a period of at least 24 hours or include overnight accommodation and are purchased primarily for private purposes, combining at least two of the following types of travel services: 1) carriage of passengers, 2) accommodation 3) food 4) any other essential tourist service, provided that the package is sold or marketed in the Netherlands.
-Accommodation also includes a few days or weeks’ stay in a hotel, hostel, guest house, with a host family in connection to educational purposes. example, exchange program or research.
+These terms and conditions apply to packages that cover at least 24 hours or include overnight accommodation and are purchased primarily for private purposes, combining at least two of the following types of travel services: 1) carriage of passengers, 2) accommodation 3) food 4) any other essential tourist service, provided that the package is sold or marketed in the Netherlands.
+The accommodation also includes a few days or weeks’ stay in a hotel, hostel, or guest house, with a host family in connection to educational purposes. example, exchange programs or research.

 Additional terms and conditions